Christine Alalo: Early life and education

 Alalo was born in 1970 to Stanley Etori and Jane Apubo in Kalaki, Kaberamaido District.
 She studied at Moroto Municipal Council Primary School up to Primary Five.
 She moved to Teso where she completed her primary level at Swairia Primary School, Soroti District in 1985.
 She joined Tororo Girls' School for O Levels and later joined Immaculate Heart Girls' Secondary School, in Rukungiri District.

 Career

 Alalo joined Uganda Police in 2001 as a cadet after graduating from Makerere University.
 She served as head of the Department of Child and Family Protection Unit in the Uganda National Police.
-She had served with the United Nations Mission in South Sudan as a Police Advisor in Juba Sector from 2007-2009.
+She had served with the United Nations Mission in South Sudan as a Police Advisor in Juba Sector from 2007 to 2009.
 She was appointed Deputy Police Commissioner on 9 June 2015 succeeding Mr. Benson Oyo-Nyeko.
 At the time of her death, she held the rank of acting Police Commissioner under African Union Mission in Somalia (AMISOM), serving in Mogadishu, Somalia.